 There are a few reasons why this might be the case.
-Sometimes it is an aesthetic choice, the guitar manufacturer simply decided that they want the instrument to look a certain way and a pickguard would spoil that design.
-Other times, it is necessary to protect the finish of the instrument from being scratched or damaged.
+Sometimes it is an aesthetic choice.
+The guitar manufacturer decided that they want the instrument to look a certain way.
+That a pickguard would spoil that design.
+Other times, it’s necessary to protect the finish of the instrument from damaged.

 The Fender Stratocaster is a good example of a model that needs one as part of the design.
 In this article, we are going to take a closer look at why some have them and why others don’t!

-A pickguard or scratch-plate, is a plastic plate that covers the exposed part of your guitar’s body below the strings in the strumming area or around the pick-ups.
+A pickguard is a plastic plate that covers the exposed part of your guitar’s body below the strings.
+It’s placed in the strumming area or around the pick-ups.
 The purpose of this guard is to protect against damage to the finish or wood due to strumming and picking.

 Over time, as the pick makes contact with your guitar body, the finish will begin to wear away or scratch.
 This begins with a dull look to the finish until it eventually begins to break down altogether.

-Some people also use them for decoration, and a great looking design can really give the guitar its own personality.
+Some people also use them for decoration.
+Its great-looking design can really give the guitar its own personality.
 But are pickguards necessary?

-There are a few reasons why some guitars don’t have pickguards, either because they’re not needed to protect against damage or because it’s part of the aesthetic design of that particular model.
-Most acoustic and electric guitars have a guard as standard, but classical models do not because they are always played with the fingers.
+There are a few reasons why some guitars don’t have pickguards.
+It’s either because they’re not needed to protect against damage.
+Or because it’s part of the aesthetic design of that particular model.
+Most acoustic and electric guitars have a guard as standard.
+But classical models do not because they are always played with the fingers.

-In some cases, like on the Fender Stratocaster, it is necessary for the guitar to have a pickguard because it is part of the design structure.
-Not only does it support the pick-ups, but it also covers body cavities.
-The design of this particular model includes areas that are more susceptible to scratches and picking because of the play style it is capable of.
+In some cases, it’s necessary for the guitar to have a pickguard because it is part of the design structure.
+Not only does it support the pickups, but it also covers body cavities.
+The design normally includes areas that are more susceptible to scratches.
+Usually, because of the play style that it’s capable of.

 Pickguards also do have a very small effect on the tone of your guitar.
 This is why some people choose to remove them if they’re not needed for protection.
 If you’re not worried about minor scratches or don’t use a pick, then there’s no real need to keep it on.
 But this comes down to how you play and strum.